tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mps_schedule.html.markdown

 * `trigger` - (Required, List) The trigger of the scheme.
 If a file is uploaded to the specified bucket, the scheme will be triggered.
 * `output_dir` - (Optional, String) The directory to save the media processing output file, which must start and end with `/`, such as `/movie/201907/`.If you do not specify this, the file will be saved to the trigger directory.
 * `output_storage` - (Optional, List) The bucket to save the output file.
 If you do not specify this parameter, the bucket in `Trigger` will be used.
+* `resource_id` - (Optional, String) Resource ID, you need to ensure that the corresponding resource is open.
+The default is the account main resource ID.
 * `task_notify_config` - (Optional, List) The notification configuration.
 If you do not specify this parameter, notifications will not be sent.

 The `activities` object supports the following: